MatthewPeterKelly/DrivenDampedPendulum/README.md

 # Driven Damped Pendulum

-Simple Matlab project that I wrote back in grad school to render the "Driven Damped Pendulum".
+Simple project that I wrote back in grad school to render the "Driven Damped Pendulum".

 ## Animations: